 I’d describe Marissa as a bit of a family girl – or at least someone who wishes her nearest and dearest were tight-knit enough for her to be a family girl.

 It’s obvious from the outset that her relationship with her mother, Julie, is strained – in season 1 she tells Ryan she’s “scared” of her – but it’s also clear that Marissa cares about the Coopers.
 She describes her dad, Jimmy, as the “one thing” keeping her sane (no pressure, Jimmy!!) and in season 3 she’s totally willing to leave her boyfriend Ryan and everything else in Newport Beach behind if it means her family can regroup in Hawaii.
 Like, I wouldn’t put it past Marissa to pull some Parent Trap stunt with Summer in tow, because that girl seems to yearn for a nuclear family – even one as dysfunctional as hers.
 She looks to the Cohens as a source of normality, stability and bagels during Cooper family disputes, and compares her own parents to Sandy and Kirsten.
 During one argument with Jimmy, she says “For once, I wish you would just grow up and be like a real dad.”

 The trouble with Marissa’s relationship with her family is that it’s shaky.
 Her parents adore her in their own messed-up ways, but they’re always coming and going: leaving without notice, becoming obsessed with tennis instructors, marrying for money.
 They’re 15 year-olds in adult bodies.
-Marissa is often sneered at for crying at family events and shouting obscenities at her mother, but I’m wondering who can blame the girl.
+Marissa is often sneered at for crying at family events and shouting obscenities at her mother, but I’m wondering who can blame the gal.
 She aches for a unit – a solid, dependable team.
 But instead she’s given a mother who sleeps with her ex-boyfriend and tries to frame her current boyfriend for attempted murder, a father who steals from his clients and leaves town at the first sign of trouble, and a sister who returns to Newport almost only to STIR STUFF UP.
 The Coopers love each other, I’m sure of it, but there’s nothing anchoring that family down.
 Not even Jimmy’s boat.